 Johnny felt Tommy grab him by the shoulders, moving him aside to open the car door.
 When Tommy opened the car door, Johnny felt him grab him by the shoulders again, pushing him inside the car, into the passenger seat.
 Tommy hopped on, and put Johnny’s legs crossing his lap.

 Johnny saw Tommy fumbling with his keys, and then with a rev, the engine roared into life.
-But in that moment, light flared across the neighborhood, exposing the entire cul-de-sac.
-The lights turned red, and then blue.
+But in that moment, a foreign light flared across the neighborhood, exposing the entire cul-de-sac.
+The light turned red, and then blue.
 Johnny then heard a loud voice shout, “FREEZE!
 WE’VE GOT YOU SURROUNDED!
 STEP OUT OF THE VEHICLE WITH YOUR HANDS UP OR WE WILL FIRE!!”

 Johnny thought his heart stopped.
 He looked at Tommy, and saw that Tommy did not have an expression.
 He was certain tonight was going to be his last.
 At the turn of that thought, however, there was a loud slam.
 Stanley had come out.